 Think about the applications or postures to motivate HMM model is not efficient.
+(HMM, no. RNN, yes.)

 For attention scheme, how to assign weight automatically and dynamically.
 What is the rational of attention?

 Another possible neural network architecture, get the orientation first and then incorporate the orientation and acceleration data to get the location, and update the orientation at the same time.